ambv/httproxy/README.rst

 * fixed `issue #2 <https://github.com/ambv/httproxy/pull/2>`_: ``KeyError`` if
   there's no ``[main]`` section in ``~/.httproxy/config``.
 Thanks to Rune Hansen for the report and initial patch.

+* fixed hang on shutdown due to blocking ``handle_request()``

+* fixed installability on PyPy

+* removed the unholy frame-walking signal handling

+* updated the test suite so it works with new virtualenvs

 0.9.0
 ~~~~~